The Truth About Aspect Ratio

 Even though we no longer shoot in 35mm film, we have mostly grown accustomed to the 2:3 aspect ratio for printing photos, and most digital cameras still shoot in that format.
 Let’s do an example.
 Here is a photo in its original 2:3 ratio:

 You can see that even in the 1:1 crop (bottom right) that you get the majority of the information in the frame and the photo still looks good.
 Aspect ratio and crop matters less when your subject is smaller in the frame.
 I like to fill my frame with my subject sometimes, though, and that can make off-ratio crops problematic.
-Look what happens when I fill the frame and then have to crop it for an 8x10:
+Look what happens when I fill the frame and then have to crop it for an 8×10:

-You'd lose either the baby feet at the bottom of the image, or as the photo on the right demonstrates, cut the photo off at the baby’s head, which is a total dealbreaker.
+Cropping for an 8×10 means I’m losing either the baby feet at the bottom of the image, or as the photo on the right demonstrates, cut the photo off at the baby’s head, which is a total dealbreaker.
 This is where cropping gets tricky.
-If I wanted this image in an 8x10"ish size, I'd probably print it 8x12" size instead.
-8x12” prints are slightly harder to frame because 8x12" frames are harder to find, but they're not impossible to find.
-(We also won't get into how I think this actually needs to be a 16x24" canvas hanging prominently in the hallway.)
-Also, a note about canvases and cropping - if you choose to wrap the image around the sides of the canvas, you're going to lose inches of your image to the wrap.
-I tend to choose black or white on the edges for that reason.
+If I wanted this image around 8×10 size, I'd print it as an 8×12 size instead.
+8×12 prints are slightly harder to frame because 8×12 frames are harder to find, but they're not impossible to find.
+(We also won't get into how I think this actually needs to be a 16×24 canvas hanging prominently in the hallway.)

 I hope this little intro to aspect ratio helps as you print your photos or choose sizes for prints in your gallery.
 In this case, size matters.
 And that's the truth.